-If you believe that your property has been seized or searched unlawfully, or if you have any questions regarding the validity of a search warrant that has been executed on your property, contact Law Office of Rochelle S. Berliner for legal guidance.
+If you believe that your property has been seized or searched unlawfully, or if you have any questions regarding the validity of a search warrant that has been executed on your property, contact Law Office for legal guidance.

 Rochelle Berliner has a reputation over the years as an established, trustworthy law firm with years of experience of criminal defense in Queens County, New York.
 Having an experienced criminal defense attorney can make a huge difference if you are facing criminal charges.
 We fight for the rights of criminal defendants from beginning to end.

-If you need legal guidance anywhere in Queens County, Kings County, New York County, or Bronx County, Law Office of Rochelle S. Berliner will help you each step of the way.
+If you need legal guidance anywhere in Queens County, Kings County, New York County, or Bronx County, Law Office will help you each step of the way.

-Call Law Office of Rochelle S. Berliner today at 718-261-5600 to schedule a free consultation.
+Call Law Office today at to schedule a free consultation.

 - Arrest Warrants / Bench Warrants